 - Minimum Distance – VMS boards used for route diversions, should be placed at the intersection that connects with the road that is to be closed and to the alternative route.
 For urban roads and motorways, a minimum of 1,500 meters from access or diversion point, and 1,000 meters on rural roads with a 100kph permanent speed limit.

-- Road Geometry – Mobile VMS boards should be placed on an area with a straight vantage or point on a road in accordance with CoPTTM minimum distance required from any curve, on or off-ramp, intersection, blind crest or sharp bend.
+- Road Geometry – Mobile VMS boards should be placed on an area with a straight vantage or point on a road under CoPTTM minimum distance required from any curve, on or off-ramp, intersection, blind crest, or sharp bend.
 This is to ensure that the driver has full control over the speed of their vehicle upon approach.
 Must also be positioned to eliminate distraction and avoid misleading information on neighbouring roads.

 - Presence of Other Signage – To keep the amount of emitted light controlled, Manual of Traffic Signs and Markings (MOTSAM) require different signs to be located at a minimum of (0.6V85) apart, where V85 is the 85th percentile speed of traffic, in km/h, at the sign location as a guide.

-- Avoid Hindrance – VMS boards are to be placed off the carriageway, delineated with cones or barriers for High Volume Urban (HVU) and Rural areas with the speed of 70kph and above.
-For roads with speed lower than 70kph, consider the visibility, safety at unattended times, illumination and weather conditions.
+- Avoid Hindrance – VMS boards are to be placed off the carriageway, delineated with cones or barriers for High Volume Urban (HVU) and Rural areas with a speed of 70kph and above.
+For roads with speeds lower than 70kph, consider the visibility, safety at unattended times, illumination, and weather conditions.

 - Access Power Source – Most VMS boards have batteries charged by solar panels and should be checked regularly.
 If the VMS board is placed under a tree with low light, ensure an alternative power source is accessible.